tomasferreira06/CodeForAll_/Projects/301-Term_Project/README.md

 - Objective: Deploy a RADIUS system that raises a captive portal for new network users and authenticates them using AD credentials.

-For this IT project, your primary point of contact will be Carol Danvers, Chief Operations Officer (COO) at NET2GRID.
-Carol has been a critical contributor and decision-maker during this complex acquisition process, and can provide you with more detailed requirements as your progress through the project.